karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 The key difference though, between Ruby class methods and Java/C# static methods, is that class methods are defined against a metaclass which is an object.
 In other words, while class methods resemble static methods, they actually share more in common with instance methods.

 What does all this get us?
-Much of the rigidness you'll bump up against in a static language doesn't exist in dynamic language.
+Much of the rigidity you'll bump up against in a static language doesn't exist in a dynamic language.
 Sealed classes, non virtual methods and static methods, which are mechanisms to stop you from doing something, vanish.
 There are pros and cons to both approaches, but there's no reason not to be familiar with both.

 I do want to point out that, from a testability perspective, metaprogramming does have significant advantages - the difficulty in testing a static `password_match` method in C# should be proof enough of that.
 We can't simply overwrite the implementation, as we did at the start of this chapter in Ruby, because classes aren't objects.
 DI, or even interfaces, simply aren't necessary in Ruby.
 The decoupling you achieve in C# via injecting interfaces and managing dependencies is replaced by the very nature of the Ruby language.